openforcefield/qca-dataset-submission/submissions/2022-02-10-OpenFF-Protein-Capped-1-mer-Sidechains/README.md

 TorsionDrives on chi1 and chi2 for capped 1-mers of amino acids with a rotatable bond in the sidechain (not ALA, GLY, or PRO)

+## Changelog

+- v1.0 Initial submission
+- v1.1 Screened initial conformers with bad geometry using qcelemental `guess_connectivity`

 ## General Information

 - Date: 2022-02-10
 - Class: OpenFF TorsionDrive Dataset
 - Purpose: 2-D scans of (chi1, chi2) for protein capped 1-mers
 - Collection: TorsiondriveDataset
-- Name: OpenFF Protein Capped 1-mer Sidechains v1.0
+- Name: OpenFF Protein Capped 1-mer Sidechains v1.1
 - Number of unique molecules: 23
 - Number of filtered molecules: 0
 - Number of torsion drives: 46
-- Number of conformers min mean max: 24 456.00 576
+- Number of conformers min mean max: 24 455.26 576
 - Dataset Submitter: Chapin Cavender
 - Dataset Generator: Chapin Cavender
 - Set of charges: [-1.0, 0.0, 1.0]